Checking if an Object is an Instance of a Class

 How can you determine if a particular object is an instance of a specific class?

-You can easily verify this in Python using the built-in isinstance()
+This can be done using the built-in isinstance() function.

 How to Use isinstance()